AmirRezaM75/linkedin-connector/README.md

 LinkedIn will ask you to solve a challenge in the form of captcha when detected unusual traffic from your account.
 In order to don't stuck in this step.
-We recommend you to login into your account via browser open the console and execute `document.cookie` and past the value into `storage/cookies.txt` file.
+We recommend you to login into your account via browser open the console and execute `document.cookie` and paste the value into `storage/app/cookies.txt` file.